metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 ## Disable firewall in control panel

-Disabling control panel firewall can be done in 2 ways with difference results:
+Disabling control panel firewall can be done in 2 ways with different results:

 - Making it not active by configuring GPO firewall.
 Which means GPO firewall will be active while control panel firewall will have no effect.